When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Conclusions and Future Work

-The question of practical identifiability can not be determined by examining the structure of the mean-field PDE models alone.
-Here we use simulation data to explore the extent to which parameter estimation is enhanced by collecting both count and trajectory data.
-For count data we develop a novel binomial loglikelihood function.
-This approach differs from previous problems where $K$ has been pre-estimated and the binomial coefficient in the loglikelihood function is not explicitly evaluated since it acts like a normalisation constant~\citep{Simpson2024b,Simpson2025,Liu2024}.
-Here we have a different situation where $K$ is unknown and so we must explicitly compute the binomial coefficient.
-For trajectory data we use the new PDE model for $P$, which we use here for the first time in an inference and identifiability analysis context.
-For biased motility, collecting expensive count data leads to reasonable parameter estimates together with reasonably narrow parameter confidence set.
-In contrast, for unbiased motility, count data enables $D$ to be estimated quite well, whereas $K$ is not well-constrained by the curvature of the loglikelihood function.
-We also demonstrate how to combine count data and trajectory data to give a combined loglikelihood function that performs well in terms of inference, leading to accurate point estimates of the parameters with a reasonably well-constrained parameter confidence set.
+Practical identifiability cannot be determined from the structure of the mean-field PDEs alone.
+We therefore use simulation data to study how parameter estimation is affected by collecting count data, trajectory data, or both.
+For count data, we develop a binomial loglikelihood.
+This differs from previous work in which $K$ was pre-estimated and the binomial coefficient did not need to be evaluated because it acted as a normalization constant~\cite{,Liu2024,Simpson2024b,Simpson2025}.
+Here, $K$ is unknown, so the binomial coefficient must be retained.
+For trajectory data, we use the new PDE model for $P$ in an inference and identifiability analysis context.
+For biased motility, count data lead to accurate parameter estimates and reasonably narrow confidence sets.
+For unbiased motility, count data estimate $D$ well, but $K$ is poorly constrained by the curvature of the loglikelihood.
+We also show how to combine count and trajectory data in a joint loglikelihood, leading to accurate point estimates and well-constrained confidence sets.